mayasissel/CarbsAndRatings/README.md

 The observed difference of means for `missing_rating` and `carb_prop` we got is roughly 0.003209, indicated by the red line on the graph.
 Because the p_value we found (0.1) is greater than 0.05, we fail to reject the null hypothesis.
 Concluding that the missingness of the `rating` column is not dependent on `carb_prop`.
 <iframe
-  src="assets/distr_rating_carb.html"
+  src="assets/emp_rating_carb.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-To test whether or not the missingness of the `rating` column is dependent on `calories (#)` which is the number of calories in a given recipe, we ran a permutation test by shuffling the missingness of the `rating` column 1000 times to collect 1000 simulated mean differences between the distribution with missing data and without missing data.
+To test whether or not the missingness of the `rating` column is dependent on `n_ingredients` which is the number of calories in a given recipe, we ran a permutation test by shuffling the missingness of the `rating` column 1000 times to collect 1000 simulated mean differences between the distribution with missing data and without missing data.

 To investigate this goal, we ran a permutation test following the guide below: